Cúcuta: Coat of arms

 The lower part of the shield displays the arms that the National Congress adopted for Colombia by the Law of October 6, 1821, at its meeting in the Villa del Rosario.
 In the center are a quiver of spears, marked with X's, and a set of bow and arrows, tied with tricolor tape.
-The spears represent attributes of the Roman consuls; the X is a symbol of the right of life or death; the bow and arrows are symbols of the pre-hispanic indigenous people.
+The spears represent attributes of the Roman consuls; the X is a symbol of the right of life or death; the bow and arrows are symbols of the pre-Hispanic indigenous people.

 Anthem

-The anthem of Cúcuta was legalized by means of Decree 039 of February 8, 1984, by Mayor Luis Vicente Mountain Forest.
+The anthem of Cúcuta was adopted by Decree 039 of February 8, 1984, under Mayor Luis Vicente Serrano Silva.
 The lyrics were written by Father Manuel Grillo Martínez, and the music by the master Pablo Tarazona Prada.
 It was chosen as the Anthem of Cúcuta by a unanimous vote in a contest held in the Theater Zulima.

 Demographics

 Population

-The metropolitan area, which includes the municipalities of Villa del Rosario, Los Patios, El Zulia, San Cayetano, and Puerto Santander, has a combined population of more than 830,000 people.
+The metropolitan area, which includes the municipalities of Villa del Rosario, Los Patios, El Zulia, San Cayetano, and Puerto Santander, has a combined population of more than one million people.
 It is the largest metropolitan area in eastern Colombia and seventh in Colombia, behind Barranquilla, Bucaramanga, and Cartagena.